Glitch3dPenguin/KLabsDevWebsite-deprecated2/_posts/2023-06-10-RemoveTwitterBluePromo.md

   path: /klabsdev/thumbs/TwitterBlue.jpg
 ---

+> This post is currently obsolete.
+Up-to-date code can be foud on the original github gist link posted below.
+{: .prompt-danger }

 ## Introduction:
 This is a super simple and easy way to remove the Twitter Blue promo buttons.
 This is designed to work with a Desktop Browser addon like Tamermonkey.